CiscoDevNet/devnet-dev-vms/README.md

-In *should* be possible to create a single VM OVA that has both the VBox Guest Additions and VMware tools installed, and then to use that in either VBox, or one of the VMware options (Fusion, Player, Workstation, ESXi and, potentially so on).
+In *should* be possible to create a single VM OVA that has both the VBox Guest Additions and VMware tools installed, and then to use that in either VBox, or one of the VMware options (Fusion, Player, Workstation, ESXi and, potentially, so on).

 I have tried that with a VM created in VBox, exported to OVA and imported into Fusion.
 It *seemed* to be fine, but I did not test